Salt (management software)

 State Files

 When configuring a system you will write one or more state files (*.sls) and put (or symlink) them into the main Salt directory /srv/salt/.
-Each state file contains multiple states and should describe some unit of configuration (e.g., a state file mail.sls could setup a VM for e-mail).
+Each state file contains multiple states and should describe some unit of configuration (e.g., a state file mail.sls could setup a qube for e-mail).

 Top Files